eventter/eventter/web/content/docs/getting-started.md

 1. First, simplest, approach is that messages are sent to **queues** (linear ordered data structure, messages are **pushed to the front**) as well as received from these queues (messages are **popped from the back**, i.e. from first to last).
 There is 1-to-1 relationship between producers and consumers.
 2. If you want to **decouple** producers and consumers, you need to add a **level of indirection**.
 For example [AMQP 0.9.1]({{< ref "/docs/amqp-0-9-1.md" >}}) (which is also supported by EventterMQ, see linked article to learn how you can communicate with the broker using AMQP) does this by adding so-called **exchanges**.
 Producers send messages to exchanges.
 Exchanges, through defined rules, route messages to zero or more queues.
 Each queue receives a **copy** of the messages.
 3. Or you can do it the other way around, messages are sent to **topics** (similar to queues in that they're linear ordered data structure, messages are **pushed to the front**, however, unlike queues messages can be **read from any point**, not only popped from the back).
-Then client(s) that want to receive messages form **consumer groups**.
+Then clients that want to receive messages form **consumer groups**.
 Each consumer group reads each message from the topic once.

 EventterMQ chose third approach.
 Its benefits are:

 - each message is stored once (not copied to multiple queues),
-- topics retain messages and may be read multiple times,
+- topics retain messages and messages may be read multiple times,
 - consumer groups may start reading past messages, not only new ones.

 ### Create topic

-So first you need to create a topic:
+First you need to create a topic:

 ```bash
 $ eventtermq create-topic my-topic --shards 1 --replication-factor 3